-AQR Part A Section QQI QAG Core Sub-section No. QAG Core Sub-section Title ESG Standard No. ESG Standard Title 1.0 - Internal QA Framework 2.1 Governance and Management of Quality 1.1 Policy for Policy for Quality Assurance 2.2 Documented Approach to Quality Assurance Policy for Quality Assurance 2.0 - Programme Development and Delivery 3.0 - QA of Research Activities and 2.3 Programmes of Education and Training 1.2 Design and Approval of Programmes Programmes 3.0 - Monitoring and Periodic Review 1.9 On-going Monitoring and Periodic Review of Programmes 5.0 - Staff Recruitment, Development and Support 2.4 Staff Recruitment, Management and Development 1.5 Teaching Staff 2.3 - Teaching, Learning and Assessment 2.5 Teaching and Learning 1.3 Student-centred Teaching, Learning and Assessment 2.6 Assessment of Learners 3.0 - Learner Resources and Supports 2.7 Supports for learners 1.6 Learning Resources and Student Support 6.0 - Information and Data Management 2.8 Information and Data Management 1.7 Information Management 7.0 - Public Information and Communication 2.9 Public Information and Communication 1.8 Public Information 3.0 - Monitoring and Periodic Review 2.10 Other Parties Involved in Education and 1.9 On-going Monitoring and Periodic Review of Programmes 0.0 - Details of Arrangements with Third Parties Training 1.2 Design and Approval of Programmes 2.0 - Programme Development and Delivery 2.11 Self-evaluation, Monitoring and Review 1.9 On-going Monitoring and Periodic Review of Programmes 8.0 - Monitoring and Periodic Review Sell-evaluation, Monitoring and Review 1.10 Cyclical External Quality Assurance .0 - QA of Research Activities and Programmes QAG for Providers of Research Degr ee Programmes
+Table 1 Mapping of ESG (2015) to QQI QA Guidelines (QAG) AQR Part A Section QQI QAG Core Sub-section No. QAG Core Sub-section Title ESG Standard No. ESG Standard Title 1.0 - Internal QA Framework 2.1 Governance and Management of Quality 1.1 Policy for Quality Assurance 2.2 Documented Approach to Quality Assurance 2.0 - Programme Development and Delivery Programmes of Education and Training 10 4.0 - QA of Research Activities and Programmes 2.3 1.2 Design and Approval of Programmes 8.0 - Monitoring and Periodic Review 1.9 On-going Monitoring and Periodic Review of Programmes 5.0 - Staff Recruitment, Development and Support 2.4 Staff Recruitment, Management and Development 1.5 Teaching Staff 2.3 - Teaching, Learning and Assessment 2.5 Teaching and Learning 1.3 Student-centred Teaching, Learning and Assessment 2.6 Assessment of Learners 3.0 - Learner Resources and Supports 2.7 Supports for learners 1.6 Learning Resources and Student Support 6.0 - Information and Data Management 2.8 Information and Data Management 1.7 Information Management 7.0 - Public Information and Communication 2.9 Public Information and Communication 1.8 Public Information 8.0 - Monitoring and Periodic Review Other Parties Involved in Education and 1.9 On-going Monitoring and Periodic Review of Programmes 9.0 - Details of Arrangements with Third Parties 2.10 Training 1.2 Design and Approval of Programmes 2.0 - Programme Development and Delivery 2.11 1.9 On-going Monitoring and Periodic Review of Programmes 8.0 - Monitoring and Periodic Review 2.11 Self-evaluation, Monitoring and Review Cyclical External Quality Assurance 4.0 - QA of Research Activities and Programmes QAG for Providers of Research Degree Progr ammes